ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 <header>Definitions:</header>

 *   *Upgrading*:
-    The act of making an AngularJS asset, such as a component or service, available to the Angular Classicpart of the application.
+    The act of making an AngularJS asset, such as a component or service, available to the Angular Classic part of the application.

 *   *Downgrading*:
-    The act of making an Angular Classicasset, such as a component or service, available to the AngularJS part of the application.
+    The act of making an Angular Classic asset, such as a component or service, available to the AngularJS part of the application.

 </div>

 An important part of inter-linking dependencies is linking the two main modules together.
 This is where `downgradeModule()` comes in.
-Use it to create an AngularJS module &mdash;one that you can use as a dependency in your main AngularJS module&mdash; that will bootstrap your main Angular Classicmodule and kick off the Angular Classicpart of the hybrid application.
+Use it to create an AngularJS module &mdash;one that you can use as a dependency in your main AngularJS module&mdash; that will bootstrap your main Angular Classic module and kick off the Angular Classic part of the hybrid application.
-In a sense, it "downgrades" an Angular Classicmodule to an AngularJS module.
+In a sense, it "downgrades" an Angular Classic module to an AngularJS module.

 There are a few things to remember, though:

-*   You don't pass the Angular Classicmodule directly to `downgradeModule()`.
+*   You don't pass the Angular Classic module directly to `downgradeModule()`.
     All `downgradeModule()` needs is a "recipe", for example, a factory function, to create an instance for your module.

-*   The Angular Classicmodule is not instantiated until the application actually needs it.
+*   The Angular Classic module is not instantiated until the application actually needs it.

 The following is an example of how you can use `downgradeModule()` to link the two modules.